regen-network/regen-ledger/docs/regen-ledger/interfaces.md

 [gRPC](https://grpc.io/docs/what-is-grpc/introduction/) is a modern RPC framework that leverages [protocol buffers](https://developers.google.com/protocol-buffers) for encoding requests and responses between a client and service.
 Regen Ledger uses gRPC primarily for querying blockchain state (credit or token balances, data signature records, etc).
 As a client developer, this means you can query Regen Ledger state directly by using a gRPC library in your programming language of choice, in combination with Regen Ledger's protobuf definitions defined [here](https://github.com/regen-network/regen-ledger/tree/master/proto/regen).

-In addition to using a gRPC library, you can also use [grpcurl](https://github.com/fullstorydev/grpcurl). `grpcurl` is a command-line tool that lets you interact with gRPC servers.
-If you have a local node running, you can list the Protobuf services available using the following command:
+In addition to using a gRPC library, you can also use [grpcurl](https://github.com/fullstorydev/grpcurl) - a command-line tool that lets you interact with gRPC servers.
+If you have a local node running, you can list the protobuf services available using the following command:
 ```
 grpcurl -plaintext localhost:9090 list
 ```